Vishal710-max/Javascript/README.md

 If you find this repository helpful:

-Give it a ⭐ on GitHub
+Give it a ⭐ on GitHub and Follow Me

 Fork it and add your own examples